-Business entities in Lithuania
+Business entities in Lithuania in 2021

 Healy Consultants will assist our Clients to set up the optimal corporate structure in Lithuania.
 There are several ways of doing business in Lithuania, the most common being to set up a limited liability company.
 Foreign entrepreneurs may also opt to set up a public limited company, a branch office or a representative office.